 5. Incredible Gastronomy on Board

-Lunches are a three-course meal, typically an appetiser, main course, and a dessert.
-Dinners are four courses (appetiser, main course, cheese plate, and dessert).
+Lunches are a three-course meal, typically an appetizer, main course, and a dessert.
+Dinners are four courses (appetizer, main course, cheese plate, and dessert).
 Both meals include French wines, both red and white.
-Over the course of our week onboard the barge in France, we tried more than twenty wines during meals, and many more at private tastings in the vineyards.
+Over the course of our week onboard the barge in France, we tried more than twenty wines during meals and many more at private tastings in the vineyards.
 We also tried more than twenty different kinds of French cheese!

 I was so impressed at how outstanding barge cruising in France was.
 It truly was an exceptional experience.
 From the beautifully appointed cabins to the exquisitely prepared foods and the exceptional service, the cruise itself was pure perfection.

-Travelling slowly through the French countryside was much nicer than I had expected, and I thoroughly enjoyed the relaxing pace at which we moved.
-It was pleasant to step off the barge and walk alongside it, or tour a nearby village practically untouched by tourism.
+Traveling slowly through the French countryside was much nicer than I had expected, and I thoroughly enjoyed the relaxing pace at which we moved.
+It was pleasant to step off the barge and walk alongside it or tour a nearby village practically untouched by tourism.

 I can’t say enough amazing things about my trip with European Waterways on the canals of France and definitely suggest considering a barge cruise for your next unique vacation.